-E - Menacing: This Class III violation means intentionally placing another person in reasonable apprehension of imminent physical injury [KRS 508.050(1)].
+Hostile Environment; Menacing: This Class III violation means intentionally placing another person in reasonable apprehension of imminent physical injury [KRS 508.050(1)].

-F - Stalking: This Class III violation means engaging in an intentional Course of Conduct directed at a specific person or persons that: 1) Seriously alarms, annoys, intimidates or harasses the person or persons; and 2) Serves no legitimate purpose.
+Hostile Environment; Stalking: This Class III violation means engaging in an intentional Course of Conduct directed at a specific person or persons that: 1) Seriously alarms, annoys, intimidates or harasses the person or persons; and 2) Serves no legitimate purpose.

-G - Threatening another student: Threat, Intimidation, or Physical Aggression: This Class III violation means a domineering, forceful, or assaultive physical action, by other than accidental means, which hurts another person or animal.
+Hostile Environment; Physical Aggression: This Class III violation means a domineering, forceful, or assaultive physical action, by other than accidental means, which hurts another person or animal.
 All non-accidental behavior that causes physical injury to another person is intended to be encompassed by this definition or the statutory definitions of "assault" [KRS 508.010 through 508.030]; those definitions shall be read expansively to include all such behavior.

-This also can include using verbal messages or physical actions that convey the threat of physical contact where some injury may occur.
+Hostile Environment; Threat or Intimidation: This Class III violation means using verbal messages or physical actions that convey the threat of physical contact where some injury may occur.